 Heels

-If the boots have heels more than 2 inches (5 cm), they can hurt your feet.
-When you wear high-heeled boots, they deflect the weight focused in the forefoot and rearfoot, leading to pain and irritation.
+If the boots have heels over 2 inches (5 cm), they can hurt your feet.
+When you wear high-heeled boots, they deflect the weight focused on the forefoot and rearfoot, leading to pain and irritation.

 Plus, cowboy boots with high heels often have narrow and inflexible outsoles, unlike boots with standard heels with square tips.
-However, wearing boots with the right heel size can alleviate the Achilles tendon’s stress and the back heel.
+However, wearing the right heel size boots can alleviate the Achilles tendon’s stress and the back heel.

 Should You Wear Socks With Cowboy Boots?

-So, the verdict is definitely in favor of wearing socks.
+So, the verdict definitely favors wearing socks with cowboy boots.
 But what kind of socks are right for cowboy boots?
 Here’s what to look for:

 - Material: Socks come with all kinds of materials suitable for different purposes.
 Wool, acrylic, and cotton are the best materials to absorb moisture.
 Nylon is durable but doesn’t do a great job of absorbing moisture.
 Plus, it may increase moisture by making your feet sweat more.

-- Length: If the boots have a long shaft, it’s better to wear tall socks to create a protective cover against the shaft and prevent rubbing.
+- Length: If the boots have a long shaft, wearing tall socks is better to create a protective cover against the shaft and prevent rubbing.
 It may not be the best choice fashion-wise, but it helps boost comfort.

 Is It Bad To Wear Boots Every Day?

-If you’re a cowboy boots veteran, you may be comfortable wearing them every day, especially if you have several pairs.
-It’s a good idea to give your boots a rest every two or three days to avoid moisture and odor buildup.
+If you’re a cowboy boots veteran, you may be comfortable wearing them daily, especially if you have several pairs.
+It’s a good idea to rest your boots every two or three days to avoid moisture and odor buildup.
 This way, you help them increase their durability.

 When it comes to fashion, you may not want to wear them every day unless you live in Texas.
 It’s not a good idea to have your boots on when you go to work since it’s a bold fashion choice.